 To play virtual instruments.
 You can use either your mouse, your computer keyboard, or a MIDI controller.
 In any DAW, the instruments will be controlled by notes played with virtual piano keys.
 You don’t really need to be able to play the piano to be able to control the instruments this way.
 But it does use the same layout.

 When using virtual instruments.
 You have two options to record your music.
 Either, you press the record button in your DAW and play a few notes using the controller of your choice, or you add the notes manually.
-These techniques work for every virtual instrument in every DAW.
+These techniques are universal for all DAWs.

 You can always cheat and download MIDI files to get you started.
-Those files can contain chords, melodies, and rhythm.
-Instead of a sample, they contain data of which note to play.
-The good thing about MIDI files is that you can load them into the virtual instrument of your choice and get different sounds using the same melody, while a loop will forever sound the same.
+Those files can contain chords, melodies, and rhythms.
+They contain data on which note to play.
+The good thing about MIDI files is that you can load them into the virtual instrument of your choice to get different sounds but the same melody.

 Stock Plugins And Effects

-Every DAW comes with built-in effect and instrument plugins.
+Every DAW comes with built-in effects and instrument plugins.
 Let’s look at the effects used.
 They are used to modulate your audio.
-For example, compressor and reverb are super handy to have for recorded vocals and guitars.
+For example, compressor and reverb are two effects that are super handy to have for recorded vocals and guitars.
 It’s hard to get a professional result without them.

 Here is a rundown of most effects and what they do.
 As I said earlier.
-Don’t be discouraged if you think this is hard or if you dont understand.
-Effect plugins are not necessary to being making your songs.
-They are just used to Better them.
+Don’t be discouraged if you think this is hard or if you don’t understand.

 - Compressor: Alters the volume shape of sound.